Homework wars: how much homework is enough?

 Homework not only helps with academics, but it also builds study skills and character.

 This view aligns with the frequently discussed “practice principle.”
-According to Malcolm Gladwell, among others, one needs at least ten thousand hours of practice to master challenging skills, such as playing the guitar, writing a short story, or serving a tennis ball.
+According to Malcolm Gladwell, among others, one needs at least 10,000 hours of practice to master challenging skills, such as playing the guitar, writing a short story, or serving a tennis ball.

 Arguments for homework: